 The source of the bacteria must be identified to control flock exposure.
+Some causes of bacterial contamination in feed include the pH of silage not being low enough or soil contamination in forage.
 Ensure that any silage fed to small ruminants is high quality.